svalenti/agnkey/trunk/README.txt

 > python setup.py install  (--record files.txt) --prefix=/user_directory  (eg /Users/svalenti)

 ##########################################################################
-To uninstall a previus version
+To uninstall a previous version

 - delete the agnkey directory in your site-package path
 - delete the agnkey****.egg-info from the same directory
 - delete the agnkey executable:agnkey

-or if during installation  you used the option: --record files.txt you can run the following command in theterminal:
+or if during installation  you used the option: --record files.txt you can run the following command in the terminal:
 > cat files.txt | xargs sudo rm -rf

 ############################################################